Arrest made in deaths of 17-year-old Michael Beasley and 18-year-old Kaylah Blackmon

 Beasley was found dead on Monday, and Blackmon was found deceased on Thursday.
 Through the investigation, WPD says Kelly was involved.
 Police say he was arrested on Friday evening without incident.

-WPD Chief Gordon Ramsey added, “It appears that the suspect in this case has been previously convicted of a felony charge.”
+WPD Chief Gordon Ramsay added, “It appears that the suspect in this case has been previously convicted of a felony charge.”

 This investigation is ongoing and the case will be presented to the Sedgwick County District Attorney’s Office.